Creative Projects

 Location: The round pond, Hyde Park.

-After hours of practice, Rishi is drawn to a quiet pond in Hyde Park—a place not for answers, but for noticing.
-Here, thinking loosens its grip as attention shifts to feathers on birds, the subtle colours of the pavement, small details usually lost in his constant mental buzz.
-What he calls meditative is less about escape and more about awareness: a gentle returning to the senses.
-In this pause, away from effort and analysis, he finds space to simply be—and it is often here, in stillness, that clarity quietly begins to surface.
+After hours of practice, Rishi is drawn to a quiet pond in Hyde Park.
+It is a place not for answers, but for noticing.
+Here, thinking loosens its grip.
+Attention shifts to feathers on birds, the subtle colours of the pavement, and small details usually lost in his constant mental buzz.
+What he calls meditative is less about escape and more about awareness.
+It is a gentle returning to the senses.
+In this pause, away from effort and analysis, he finds space to simply be.
+It is often here, in stillness, that clarity quietly begins to surface.

 The Jasmine Quartet.